jimemarc/mdtest/writing_docstrings.md

     step -- A modular framework step object to set a mark for the test step.
     """

+> ### Note
+> Existing code with this format was refactored

-To comply with Sphinx's tool that extracts information from docstrings, several things must be taken into account:
+To comply with Sphinx's tool that extracts information from docstrings, several considerations must be taken into account:

 -   No indentation change is allowed unless it is introduced by a Sphinx directive
 -   Inside a paragraph, new lines are ignored.
--   The list of parmeters will be generated writing some formatting mark up.
+-   The list of parmeters will be generated writing some formatting markup.

 ## Packages